-NRE's exploration program for its Playford Junction Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure.
+NRE's exploration program of its Buchanan Creek Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure.

 Our office-based studies have allowed us to delineate prospective areas for phosphate mineralisation.
-From these studies, NRE has begun modelling the phosphate horizon in the region with the view of conducting a future limited drilling program within the Barkly region.
+From these studies, NRE has begun modelling the phosphate horizon in the region with the view of conducting a future limited drilling program in conjunction with the surrounding tenures in the Barkly region.